Mount Constitution, Mountain Lake, Twin Lakes, and Cascade Creek

 3.00 miles/4.80 km (Mount Constitution Trail)

 Set on Orcas Island in the middle of the Salish Sea, Washington’s first state park is a hidden jewel.
-Moran State Park boasts over 5,400 acres/2,185 hectares, 38 miles/61 km of hiking trails, five lakes, several waterfalls, and one impressive mountain.
+Moran State Park boasts over 5,400 acres/2,185 hectares, 38 miles/61 km of hiking trails, five lakes, several waterfalls, and one impressive peak.
 The park’s network of trails and roads provides multiple routes to its many attractions, offering options for nearly all to enjoy.
 This profile highlights a few of its prominent features that may be reached by several connected trails as a relatively easy day hike.
 Be sure to check the park brochure and map at the “Additional Trail Info” link above for detailed trail, road, and parking information.

 This profile begins at Cascade Lake in the park’s southwest corner and ends on the summit of Mount Constitution near the park’s northern boundary.
 The trails meander amid massive columns of the park’s expansive old-growth forest and generally climb little — except for the final ascent to Mount Constitution.
 The Cascade Creek Trail features four small waterfalls along its short distance before it joins the Mountain Lake Loop at the creek’s source on the lake’s southern end.
 The loop trail hugs the lakeshore, sometimes just steps from the water’s edge, and provides glimpses of Mount Constitution rising beyond.
 Consider taking one side of the loop on the way out and the other on the return trip.
 On the north end of Mountain Lake, the Twin Lakes Trail branches to a pair of quiet lakes nestled amongst ancient woodland at the foot of Mount Constitution.
 From there, the steeply pitched Mount Constitution Trail switchbacks up to the peak’s summit, where a panoramic vista rewards the perseverant.